plantveryan/isbi_2019_reg_supliment/supplimentary_page.md

 ----

 ## ARN vs SITK

-Examples of registration output where proposed ARN performs better than SITK linear registration.
-It might be possible for optimization based affine registration to diverge when the images are already is good alignment, as seen in patient 4, whereas ARN could be more robust in such cases.
+The following figure hsows a head-to-head comparison between the proposed ARN and the commonly used affine registration method from the SITK library.
+As seen, the ARN outperforms SITK qualitatively (please see the paper for quantitative comparisons).
+It might be possible for the affine registration to diverge when the images are already in good alignment, as seen in patient 4, in which case ARN exhibits more stable and robust performance.

 ||**Before registration**|**SITK**|**ARN**|**Before registration**|**SITK**|**ARN**|
 |----|----|----|----|----|----|----|